an extreme conservative; an opponent of progress or liberalism

 sample sentences

-"extremely cold""extremely unpleasant"
+"extremely unpleasant"

 "she is super smart"